The Incredible Journey

 My Family’s Immigration Story

-Story: Andrew William Herygers
+Story: Andrew Herygers

 Publisher: Dutch, The Magazine

-On a cold February night in 1952, a KLM airplane en route from Amsterdam’s Schipol Airport touched down at Gander International Airport in Newfoundland, Canada.
+On a frigid February night in 1952, a KLM airplane en route from Amsterdam’s Schipol Airport touched down at Gander International Airport in Newfoundland, Canada.
 On board was a Dutch couple, Maria and Josephus Herijgers, along with their eleven children whose ages ranged from one to sixteen.
 One can only imagine the anticipation and excitement of the children (my aunts and uncles) and my brave grandparents.
 Immigration was a difficult decision for them to make at this stage in their lives.
 However, it was a gamble they were willing to take for the prospect of a brighter future for their young family.
 With the future so wide open, their lives would be forever changed going forward.
 The Herijgers family was about to begin an incredible journey in Canada, a country they would now call home.